-Costa Rica prides itself for its direct efforts to protect flora and fauna in all of its territory.
+Costa Rica prides itself for its direct efforts to protect flora and fauna in all of its territories.
 That’s why many private organizations have opened rehabilitation and rescue centers for animals that, for various reasons, need help to survive.

 Visitors are welcome in all of these wildlife rescue centers, and the entrance fee helps with the costs of helping the animals.
-Your family can feel good about helping some animals in need, and it’s a great opportunity to have a close look at amazing animals like jaguars, sloths, monkeys, owls and other birds, and learn about them in a controlled place.
+Your family can feel good about helping some animals in need, and it’s a great opportunity to have a close look at amazing animals like jaguars, sloths, monkeys, owls, and other birds, and learn about them in a controlled place.

 Does your toddler like bugs?
-Insects, frogs, lizards and snakes are always a great success with small children.
+Insects, frogs, lizards, and snakes are always a great success with small children.
 Find a herpetarium, a butterfly garden, or an insect exhibit and you will have so much material to blow your kid’s mind!